 And behind the church is the town hall.

 As seen in my last 52 Ancestors post when we visited Moestroff, my children’s 5th great-grandparents Franz ZWANK of Moestroff married Clara WELTER of Reisdorf.
 This is also the case of the next set of 5th great-grandparents, Pierre DAHM and Anna Catharina STRENG.
 Pierre was from Moestroff and Anna Catharina from Reisdorf.
 Both couples made their homes in Moestroff.

 Pierre DAHM (1764-1830) and Anna Catharina KIMES (1762-1832)

 Pierre DAHM, son of Jean DHAM (d.
 1790) and Marie WELTER (d.
-1814), was born and baptized on 14 April 1764 in Moestroff.
-The baptism of Petrus Dham took place in Moestroff due to imbecillitatem infantis, or the child’s weakness.
+1814), was born and baptized on 14 April 1764 in Moestroff.1 The baptism of Petrus Dham took place in Moestroff due to imbecillitatem infantis, or the child’s weakness.
 Children born in Moestroff at this time were baptized in the parish of Bettendorf which makes this entry for Pierre a bit unusual.
 The family surname at the time was spelled DHAM instead of the later DAHM.

 Pierre’s oldest sibling was his sister Elisabeth who was born about 1756.
 This is known as she was the informant for the death of their mother Marie Welter in 1814.
 It is not known if there were children born between Elisabeth and my children’s 5th great-grandfather Pierre but I suspect there must have been as they were eight years apart.
-Baptismal records for Bettendorf begin only in 1763 which explain the missing records, including that of Elisabeth’s baptism.
+Baptismal records for Bettendorf begin only in 1763 which explains the missing records, including that of Elisabeth’s baptism.
 A daughter Susanne was born in 1768, four years after Pierre.
 Death records are sparse for this period and no record has been found that Susanna survived or that there may have been other children.

 Pierre and Anna Catharina’s children